jladrover/fileRS/README.md

 # file recovery tool
 ## Overview
-This tool that recovers a deleted file specified by the user.
+This is a tool that recovers a deleted file specified by the user.
 It is assumed that the deleted file is in the root directory.
 ## Compile & Run Guide
 Prerequisites:
 - Install GCC for C compilation.